for clinicians seeking training in the provision of cognitive-behavioral therapy

 CBT Treatment for Depression (Read and Take Quiz) Overcoming Depression: A Cognitive Therapy Approach (Client Workbook and Therapist Guide) by Mark Gilson, Ph.D. and Arthur Freeman, Ph.D.

-Five APA-approved CE hours are offered to clinicians upon ordering both the Client Workbook and Therapist Guide and passing a short quiz.
+Five NBCC-approved CE hours are offered to clinicians upon ordering both the Client Workbook and Therapist Guide and passing a short quiz.

 CBT Case Consultation Program This program is for those who have documented training and experience seeing clients/patients and would like consultation guidance in the application of CBT.
 This offering consists of scheduled one-on-one Zoom meetings, lasting one hour each.
 Participants will discuss cases, formulate treatment plans, and be given recommended readings tailored to their individual needs.
 Cost: $180 per consultation meeting Participants receive 1 CE for each hour of consultation.